Mission & History

 The college’s affiliation with Arkansas State College enhanced the institution’s ability to combine the openness and flexibility of a community college with the stability and tradition of a state college system.
 The merger required the separation of facilities between the college and the high school.

-During this decade, the English and Fine Arts division began one of the longest running Shakespeare Festivals in the south—with continuous production for nearly 50 years.
-In 1977 the title of the top leadership position was once again changed, and William Echols (1977-81) became the first to hold the title of Chancellor.
+By Act 3 of the 1967 Arkansas General Assembly, Arkansas State College became Arkansas State University on July 1, 1967.
+The Beebe unit became Arkansas State University - Beebe Branch.
+During this decade, the English and fine arts division began one of the longest running Shakespeare Festivals in the south—with continuous production for nearly 50 years.
+In 1977, the title of the top leadership position was once again changed, and William Echols, who served from 1977 to 1981, became the first to hold the title of chancellor.
 Early in the decade, federal grants produced Title III funding for four years, which financed a variety of campus initiatives.

 In 1985, the Arkansas State Technical Institute (ASTI) was created by ACT 496 of the Arkansas General Assembly, in response to a proposal submitted by ASU-Beebe seeking to establish a state technical institute to provide one and two-year training and short courses in the "Hi-Tech" fields.
 It was charged with providing meaningful educational opportunities appropriate to the needs of individuals (training and retraining) that related to their futures in business, industrial, and technology areas.
 ASTI was also charged with providing workforce training on a statewide basis.
 Through its inclusion as part of ASU-Beebe, ASTI was set up as the only technical institute in Arkansas whose programs lead to Associate of Applied Science degrees and Technical Certificates.
 ASTI had a separate organizational structure and funding through the state legislative process similar to other state agencies in Arkansas.
 In the fall of 1986, the first pilot classes were offered in quality assurance technology.